 To demonstrate, here’s a video of our JavaFX PageFlow mode:

-As you can see, the page in the center is closest to us, and as pages get further from the center, they also move backwards.
+As you can see, the page in the center is closest to us, and as pages get further from the center, they also move backward.

 Here’s a quick visual demonstration:

-In my code, this resulted in creation a reorder method whose job is specifically to pull out the pages in the scene graph, then put them back in the correct order.
+In my code, this resulted in the creation of a reorder method whose job is specifically to pull out the pages in the scene graph, then put them back in the correct order.

 Having this much control is definitely advantageous – it allows you to specifically optimize the sorting for your use case, but it’s also a little unclear.
 Perhaps it would be advantageous to have a simple setZ() method too.
 What do you think?

-I have written several articles on converting our Java3D usage into JavaFX and you can read the other articles here.
+I have written several articles on converting our Java3D usage into JavaFX, check them out!